fccoelho/epigrass/docs/source/overview.rst

 Once the archetypal node and edge objects are defined with appropriate attributes and methods, then a code representation of the real system can be constructed, where cities (or other geographical localities) and transportation routes are instances of the node and edge objects, respectively.
 The whole network is also an object with a whole collection of attributes and methods.

-This framework leads to a compact and hierarchical computational modelconsisting of a network object containing a variable number of node and edge objects.
-This framework also do not pose limitations to encapsulation, potentially allowing for networks within networks if desirable (not yet implemented).
+This framework leads to a compact and hierarchical computational model consisting of a network object containing a variable number of node and edge objects.
+This framework also do not pose limitations to encapsulation, potentially allowing for networks within networks if desirable.

-For the end user this framework is transparent since it mimics the natural structure of the real system.
-Even after the model is converted into a code object all of its component objects remain accessible to the user.
+For the end user perspective, this framework is transparent since it mimics the natural structure of the real system.
+Even after the model is converted into a code object all of its component objects remain accessible to the user's  models.

 Geographical Network Models
 ===========================